Rebel Tigrayans fire rockets at neighboring Eritrea in escalation of Ethiopia conflict

 Separately, gunmen in western Ethiopia killed at least 34 people in an attack on a bus on Saturday, the Ethiopian Human Rights Commission said in a statement.
 The “gruesome” attack took place in the Benishangul-Gumuz region, the commission said.

-“The attack is a grim addition to the human cost which we bear collectively,” said commission head, Daniel Bekele, in a statement.
+“The attack is a grim addition to the human cost which we bear collectively,” commission head Daniel Bekele said in a statement.